airbytehq/airbyte/docs/integrations/sources/google-ads.md

 - [Incremental Sync - Deduped History](https://docs.airbyte.com/understanding-airbyte/connections/incremental-deduped-history)

 :::caution
-When using the Conversion Window feature, be cautious of potential duplicates in Incremental Sync.
-The connector reads data in a specified range (typically from the last synchronization timestamp) to fetch new records.
-However, the Conversion Window extends this range by considering a certain period of time after ad interactions, during which conversions are recorded in Google Ads.
-This extension may include data that was already captured in previous syncs, leading to duplicates in the dataset.
+When using the Conversion Window feature, please be aware that it may result in duplicates during Incremental Sync.
+Due to the possibility of conversions happening within the specified window, the connector will extend the range of the sync, which could potentially result in duplicated data.

-To avoid duplicates, consider using Incremental Sync - Deduped History
+To mitigate this, we recommend using the Incremental Sync - Deduped History sync mode.
+This mode ensures that the connector remembers the records it has previously synced and excludes duplicates during subsequent syncs.
+Please be aware that data may still be resent multiple times within the specified window.
 :::

 ## Supported Streams